-Complete our self-paced 2015 M1 Residential Mechanical Inspector Exam Preparation Course then take the actual ICC exam online via ICC PRONTO.
+Complete our online 2015 M1 Residential Mechanical Inspector exam preparation course, then pass the ICC M1 exam online via ICC PRONTO.

-Rapidly become 2015 ICC M1 certified without leaving the comfort of your home or office.
+Successfully achieve ICC M1 Residential Mechanical Inspector certification status without leaving the comfort of your home or office.

 YOUR ROADMAP TO SUCCESS.
 PASS THE ICC M1 EXAM, GUARANTEED!